nicozanf/nicozanf.github.io/_posts/2024-03-17-py4web-on-pythonanywhere.md

 published: true
 ---

-# How to install py4web from source on PythonAnywhere for free
+# How to easily install py4web on PythonAnywhere

 ---
 >> "This article was originally published by Tom Campbell @tomcam [here](https://github.com/tomcam/py4webcasts/blob/master/docs/how-install-source-pythonanywhere.md).
-I've just added more stuff, updated it, and added few more screenshots.
+I've just added more stuff, updated it, and added other screenshots.
 Thanks Tom!" 	{{end}}
 ---

 One of the easiest ways to learn [py4web](https://py4web.com) is to create a